-A boat voyage, dolerite spires and 37,000 years of history form part of this journey.
-Settle in each evening in our architecturally-designed in-park lodges and enjoy the region’s finest eats and drinks on this 46km walking adventure.
+A boat voyage, dolerite spires and 37,000 years of history form part of the Three Capes Lodge Walk journey.
+Settle in each evening in our architecturally-designed in-park lodges and enjoy Tasmania’s finest eats and drinks on this 46km walking adventure.

-This walk will commence on 1 September 2018.
+The Three Capes Lodge Walk will commence on 1 September 2018.
 Forward bookings are being taken directly by Tasmanian Walking Company, the only guided walking company authorised by the Tasmanian Parks & Wildlife Service to offer the Three Capes Track and stay within the national park each night.

 Guests will enjoy staying in two lodges over the three nights on the walk.
 These lodges are the only private accommodation within the Tasman National Park.
 The exclusive lodges are simple yet sustainable, comfortable and inviting.